 Fine Arts Library

-Located on levels 3 and 5 of the E. William Doty Fine Arts Building, the Fine Arts Library supports research and instruction in the College of Fine Arts, including the Butler School of Music, the School of Design and Creative Technologies, and the Departments of Art and Art History and Theatre and Dance.
-The Fine Arts Library is also home to The Foundry, a makerspace for all members of the campus community, equipped with 3D printers, a laser cutter, a vinyl printer cutter, mills, high-end Macs for writing video games, a collaborative video station, a virtual reality space, and a recording studio.
+Located on levels 3 and 5 of the E. William Doty Fine Arts Building, the Fine Arts Library supports research and instruction in the College of Fine Arts, including the Department of Art and Art History, the School of Design and Creative Technologies, the Butler School of Music, and the Department of Theatre and Dance.
+The Fine Arts Library is also home to The Foundry, a makerspace for all members of the campus community, equipped with 3D printers, a laser cutter, a vinyl printer cutter, mills, high-end Macs, a collaborative video station, a virtual reality space, and a recording studio.
 For more information, including hours and contact information, go to: https://www.lib.utexas.edu/about/locations/fine-arts.

 The theatre and dance collection includes materials on performance, especially play production, theatrical design, playwriting, theatre education, and dance.
 Materials on other types of theatrical presentations, such as magic, circuses, and pantomime, are also included.
 The Fine Arts Library holds texts of major plays written in English or translated into English, with contemporary plays collected most heavily.
 The Perry-Castañeda Library also holds texts of plays in English and other languages, with emphasis on plays as a literary form and on literary criticism.